Table of Contents

 Why do we fail at starting new habits?

-For example, you have been thinking of starting to workout to lose weight and strengthen your body.
+For example, you have been thinking of starting to work out to lose weight and strengthen your body.

-And today, you tell yourself: “Starting tomorrow, I will work out for 1 hour 4 times a week”.
+Today, you tell yourself: “Starting tomorrow, I will work out for 1 hour 4 times a week”.

 You feel pumped out, ready to take all the challenges of the world.
 Ready to take control of your health for good this time.